Zambia Activities | Victoria Falls Rafting

-High water rafting begins in mid-January and ends in August.
-Sometimes,
+High water rafting begins in mid-January/February and ends in July/August.

-however, if the water level is too high, rafting will close as a safety concern
+Sometimes, however, if the water level is too high, rafting will close as a

 Low water rafting starts in approximately August through to January and this

 Full day rafting trips include drinks and lunch.
-Half-day morning trips
+All rafting trips depart from the Victoria Falls

 A Guide to the Rapids on The Zambezi River

 The Zambezi River in the Batoka Gorge was first navigated in 1981 and over the years the Rapids were named – some fearsome in nature, others fearsome in name!
 Here is a rundown of the major rapids you will encounter on your Zambezi River rafting trip.

 The start of the Batoka gorge, named after the churning waters here the Victoria falls meet.
 This is where you Zambezi River rafting adventure begins (Full day and half day AM trips)